Is it up?

 - Snapshot Scoring web — this marketing site.
 If it’s up, you’re reading this.

-- Scoring API — the Django backend the mobile app talks to.
-Go down and the app falls back to offline mode for up to seven days.
+- Scoring API · production — the backend the App Store / Play release talks to.
+Go down and the app falls back to offline mode for up to 14 days.
+The version tag is whatever production is actually serving right now.

 - Plugin download — clubs pulling the